 If you aren’t retargeting your customers, you are losing money hand over fist.

 By retargeting people who have already bought something from you, you can increase your customer lifetime value by selling more products to your existing buyers.

 You can also benefit from retargeting people who visit your website.
 If someone visits your website and shows interest in a product by visiting the product page, you can retarget that person based on that behavior and show them an ad for the product they were interested in.

 Retargeting can help you boost your sales and make more money from every visitor who visits your website and every person who buys from you.

 If you have never tried retargeting Ads before, you should start with Facebook Advertising.
 Their platform is the easiest to learn and works even if you have a small budget to work with.

-On the other hand, if you are fed up of targeting customers manually on advertising platforms, you should sign up with AdRoll.
+On the other hand, if you are fed up with targeting customers manually on advertising platforms, you should sign up with AdRoll.
 They optimize and adapt your Ads for you to reach your target customers with the right messaging that helps close the sale.